mkarroqe/oso-bearish/README-post.md

 - Conditional complexity reduced
 - Policy coverage increased

-## The Bottom Line
+## Authorization That Grows With You

 Authorization complexity is inevitable in B2B applications.
 The question isn't whether you'll need relationship-based permissions, but whether you'll implement them maintainably.

 ReBAC with Oso provides the architectural foundation for authorization that scales with your business relationships, not against them.
 When your next enterprise customer asks for team-based access controls, you'll have the infrastructure to say yes.

 ---
-> Check out our [complete demo repository](https://github.com/mkarroqe/oso-bearish) with full TypeScript implementation and Polar policies!
+> Check out our [complete demo repository](https://github.com/mkarroqe/oso-bearish) with full TypeScript implementation and Polar policies.
 The demo includes six user personas demonstrating role hierarchy, team-based restrictions, and admin overrides across a realistic B2B authorization model.